 How LEC Works

 An LEC manages all calls, equipment, and customer queries within its respective LATA, although most LECs control multiple LATAs.
-Generally, an LEC is a relatively small telecommunications company that manages a rural area directly outside of a larger telecommunications company, such as a small town that is not within the nearest city’s limits.
-An LEC may own its own equipment or may lease the equipment of a larger, nearby telecommunications company, but is responsible for its own customers and equipment in either circumstance.
+Generally, an LEC is a relatively small telecommunication company that manages a rural area outside of the area of a larger telecommunication company, such as a small town that is not within the nearest city’s limits.
+An LEC may own its own equipment or may lease the equipment of a larger telecommunications company, but is responsible for its own customers and equipment in either circumstance.

 Applications